 Nonsurgical treatment options include observation, chemotherapy and radiation therapy.
 Tumors that are asymptomatic or mildly symptomatic and do not appear to be changing or progressing may be observed and monitored with regular MRIs.
 Some tumors respond well to chemotherapy and others to radiation therapy.
 However, there are specific types of metastatic tumors that are inherently radioresistant (i.e. gastrointestinal tract and kidney): in those cases, surgery may be the only viable treatment option.

 Indications for surgery vary depending on the type of tumor.
-Primary spinal tumors may be removed through complete en bloc resection for a possible cure.
+Primary (non-metastatic) spinal tumors may be removed through complete en bloc resection for a possible cure.
 In patients with metastatic tumors, treatment is primarily palliative, with the goal of restoring or preserving neurological function, stabilizing the spine and alleviating pain.
-Generally, surgery is only considered as an option for patients with metastases when they are expected to live 12 weeks or longer, and the tumor is resistant to radiation or chemotherapy.
-Indications for surgery include intractable pain, spinal-cord compression and the need for stabilization of impending pathological fractures.
+Generally, surgery is only considered as an option for patients with metastases when they are expected to live 3 – 4 months or longer, and the tumor is resistant to radiation or chemotherapy.
+Indications for surgery include intractable pain, spinal-cord compression and the need for stabilization of pathological fractures.

 For cases in which surgical resection is possible, preoperative embolization may be used to enable an easier resection.
 This procedure involves the insertion of a catheter or tube through an artery in the groin.
 The catheter is guided up through the blood vessels to the site of the tumor, where it delivers a glue-like liquid embolic agent that blocks the vessels that feed the tumor.
 When the blood vessels that feed the tumor are blocked off, bleeding can often be controlled better during surgery, helping to decrease surgical risks.

 If surgery is considered, the approach to the tumor is determined by the tumor’s location within the spinal canal.
 The posterior (back) approach allows for the identification of the dura and exposure of the nerve roots.
 This approach is commonly used for tumors in the posterior aspect of the spinal column or to expose tumors inside the dura.
-Multiple levels can be decompressed, and multilevel segmental fixation can be performed.
+Multiple levels can be decompressed, and multilevel segmental fixation can be performed if necessary.
 The anterior (front) approach is excellent for tumors in the front of the spine.
 This approach also allows for the reconstruction of defects caused by removal of the vertebral bodies.
 This approach also allows placement of short-segment fixation devices.
 Thoracic and lumbar spinal tumors that affect both the anterior and posterior vertebral columns can be a challenge to resect completely.
 Not infrequently, a posterior (back) approach followed by a separately staged anterior (front) approach has been utilized surgically to treat these complex lesions.

 Outcome depends greatly on the age and overall health of the patient and on whether the spinal tumor is benign or malignant, primary or metastatic.
 In the case of primary tumors, the goal is to remove the tumor completely, leading optimally to the potential cure of the malignancy.
 In some primary tumor types (particularly those that arise inside the spinal cord-intramedullary) complete resection is not possible without significant neural damage.
 In the case of metastatic tumors, the goal is almost always palliative, with treatment aimed at providing the patient with an improved quality of life and possibly prolonged life expectancy.
 Treatment advances related to spine stereotactic body radiotherapy (SBRT) in combination with spinal epidural decompression (as indicated) have the opportunity to provide greater control of metastatic disease of the spine in certain patients.